Covid Construction - A GUIDE for Australian Construction Industry.

 3 - Wash your hands and wrists with a great sense of responsibility.
 This process should last at least 20 seconds, and be done before eating food, after going to the toilet, as well as soon after you finish work

 5 - Refrain from spitting at all times.
-Saliva is the “home” for the virus, and the last thing you want to do is spreading it all over your colleagues.
+Saliva is the “home” for the virus, and the last thing you want to do is spread it all over your colleagues.

-6 - Avoid handshakes or other physical contacts.
+6 - Avoid handshakes or other physical contact.
 A "how is it going, mate?" will do just as well for now.

 7 - Avoid touching your face with your hand.

-9 - Don’t come to work if you feel sick, have the flu, you are coughing or sneezing.
-Protect yourself, as well as the other workers.
+9 - Don’t come to work if you feel sick, have a sore throat or runny nose, have the flu, you are coughing or sneezing.
+Protect yourself, as well as the other workers from severe illness.

 ✳️Pro Tip: One does not rule out the others.
 Make sure you respect all the rules above and contribute to your work space health.